Sigma117/Grave_Escapes/README.md

 * The movement and actions of the character must be done through smooth animation.

-* The user must be able to access the next level through a door only if the enemies of that level have all been defeated.
+* The user must be able to access the next level through a portal only if the enemies of that level have all been defeated.

 * The movement and actions of all NPCs (Non-Player Character) and enemies must be done via smooth animation.